DPCN-US/www/content/system/FR-DPCN.md

 featured_image: '/images/mount-scenery-1036660.jpg'
 ---

 ℹ️ This is a theoretical system based on Colorado [Front Range](https://en.wikipedia.org/wiki/Front_Range) ham communities.
-These organizations are examples and have not (yet) expressed interest in utilizing DPCN.
+These organizations are examples and have not (yet) expressed interest in utilizing or helping construct FR-DPCN.

 <!--more-->